 Bancon Magnetic Indoor Cycling Bike

-Included among the best magnetic resistance spin bikes under $500 is this lightweight model from Bancon; made with a combination of steel and durable plastic for certain parts, this piece of equipment is durable and sturdy yet also easily portable, thanks to its thin, compact, and airy frame.
+Included among the best magnetic resistance Peloton spin bike alternatives under $500 is this lightweight model from Bancon; made with a combination of steel and durable plastic for certain parts, this piece of equipment is durable and sturdy yet also easily portable, thanks to its thin, compact, and airy frame.
 Moreover, its magnetic tension control system has been configured according to professional-grade settings, allowing for a comfortable and smooth yet hugely intense ride.

 More importantly, though, this magnetic spinning exercise bike comes with a fully customizable seat that can be adjusted in four different ways, as well as a two-way adjustable handlebar, giving you a workout session suited to your preferences and tailored to your goals as long as your between 5’1 to 6’2 and under 300 pounds.